stoneguard/Kite-Engine/README.md

 * LICENSE
 * README.md

-Launch __configure.bat__ in order to configure project, you will get __./build__ directory at app folder.
-It contains all necessary generated files, launch __kite.bat__.
-It sets up essential variables and paths and run Visual Studio IDE with generated solution.
+Launch __app/configure.bat__ in order to configure project, you will get __app/build__ directory.
+It contains all necessary generated files, launch __app/build/kite.bat__.
+It sets up essential variables, paths and run Visual Studio IDE with generated solution.

 ## Atmospheric scattering